96boards/documentation/consumer/sophon-edge/guides/SD_Boot_Guide.md

 $ sudo sd_create_rootfs_sd.sh /dev/<sdx>
 <sdx> being the location of the mounted SD card.
 ```
 Now it’s time to build the Sophon Edge’s rootfs.
-As there were some issues encountered when trying to execute a total build (including IMAGES partition) it is suggested to do a component build and update the rootfs while leaving the IMAGES partition (fip.bin and sdboot.itb) as they are.
+As there were some issues encountered when trying to execute a total build (including IMAGES partition) it is recommended to do a component build to update the rootfs while leaving the IMAGES partition (fip.bin and sdboot.itb) as they are.
 ```
 $ cd bm1880-system-sdk
 $ clean_rootfs